 RMI is considered to be a low prevalence setting for HIV.
 The number of people reported to be living with HIV in the Marshall Islands remains low.
-At the end of 2013, the cumulative incidence of HIV in the Republic of the Marshall Islands was 26 cases, since the first case was identified in 1984.
+At the end of 2014, the cumulative incidence of HIV in the Republic of the Marshall Islands was 28 cases, since the first case was identified in 1984.

-Two new cases were identified during the 2011-2013; both clients presented as co-infection with TB.
-However, one of the newly identified cases have known to have left the country which puts RMI with 8 people living with HIV.
+Two new cases were identified in 2014.
+However, one of the confirmed cases passed away two days after diagnoses from full-blown AIDS and the other left the country which puts RMI with 8 people living with HIV.
 Of these, seven are currently on ARV treatment; the eighth has decided to stop ART due to the side effects.
 All are living in Majuro.
 Three are male and five are female.
 The age range of those currently living with HIV on-island is between 21-40 years, with the biggest cluster of four in the 26-30 year age range.

-Of the 26 cases, heterosexual transmission appears to be the dominant mode in the 23 cases.
+Of the 28 cases, heterosexual transmission appears to be the dominant mode in the 25 cases.
 Mother to child transmission is the next most common mode of transmission.
 Ten cases have died since diagnosed, and another seven cases have left the island, leaving eight currently living and receiving medical care.
+No new mother to child transmission in 2014.

-Low levels of knowledge and unprotected sexual activity, particularly among young people, is thought to be the most significant risk factors, but there has been little new data since the 2007 Demographic Health Survey was conducted, so any shifts in behaviors or risk factors are not welldocumented.
+Low levels of knowledge and unprotected sexual activity, particularly among young people, is thought to be the most significant risk factors, but there has been little new data since the 2007 Demographic Health Survey was conducted, so any shifts in behaviors or risk factors are not well-documented.
 Alcohol use associated with unprotected sexual behaviors, particularly amongst young people, was identified as a significant risk in the 2009 Youth Risk Behaviors survey, one of the few recent behavioral surveys recently documented.

 There is only minimal increase in positive syphilis cases.
 In Ebeye, difficulty in accessing BD Probtec machine in Majuro laboratory.
 There is also difficulty in performing swabs with the limited capacity for swab culture and sensitivity in local laboratory.
 Most GC diagnosis were syndromic in nature.
-For Chlamydia testing, it is often found challenging in accessing BD Probtec machine in Majuro laboratory.
-Rapid testing relatively unreliable.
-However, presumptive Chlamydia treatment is provided to all prenatal women and their partner;, and just recently, STD high risk groups have been included.
+For Chlamydia testing, the BD Probtec machine in Majuro laboratory is used for testing and confirmation.
+However, presumptive Chlamydia treatment was provided to all prenatal women and their partner up until July 2014.
+After July 2014 all symptomatic cases are tested.